MingLunHan/CIF-ColDec/README.md

 # **CIF-ColDec**
-Supporting Information for paper **IMPROVING END-TO-END CONTEXTUAL SPEECH RECOGNITION WITH FINE-GRAINED CONTEXTUAL KNOWLEDGE SELECTION** for the convenience of reproductivity and comparison.
+Supporting Information of paper **IMPROVING END-TO-END CONTEXTUAL SPEECH RECOGNITION WITH FINE-GRAINED CONTEXTUAL KNOWLEDGE SELECTION** (which has been accepted for presentation at IEEE ICASSP 2022) for the convenience of reproductivity and comparison.

 ### 1. **Data**